Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Preliminary

 Adversarial training is defined as a robust optimization problem with saddle point (min-max) formulation \cite{madry2017towards}.
 Consider a general classification problem with $d$-dimensional input data $x \in \mathbb{R}^d$ and corresponding label $y \in \mathbb{Z}$ under data distribution $\mathcal{D}$.
 For a classification model $f_\theta$, the training goal is to minimize the risk $\mathbb{E}_{x,y\sim \mathcal{D}}[L(f_\theta(x), y)]$.
 Adversarial training aims to find a perturbation $\delta$ with bounded norm $||\delta||<\epsilon$ that maximizes the minimum risk with respect to $\theta$.
 This can be summarized as the following min-max equation:

-Several methods have been proposed to find the optimal $\delta$ \cite{goodfellow2014explaining, carlini2017towards, madry2017towards}.
-In this work, we invoke the most commonly used method that solves for $\delta$, fast gradient sign method (FGSM) \cite{goodfellow2014explaining}.
+Fast gradient sign method (FGSM) \cite{goodfellow2014explaining} is the most commonly used method that solves for $\delta$.
 FGSM simply generates adversarial perturbations by multiplying the sign of the gradient of the loss function by the maximal perturbation magnitude, $\epsilon$:

-We note that the minimized adversarial training loss function is not necessarily the same as the general training loss function.
-Sometimes, adversarial training only minimizes the statistical distance between the original and new predicted probability distributions, regardless of the correctness of the original prediction (e.g., minimize KL-divergence).
-This is also referred to as virtual adversarial training \cite{miyato2018virtual}.